JetBrains/amper/docs/Documentation.md

 #### External Maven dependencies

-For Maven dependencies, simply specify their coordinates:
+Maven dependencies can be added via their coordinates using the usual `:`-separated notation:
 ```yaml
 dependencies:
   - org.jetbrains.kotlin:kotlin-serialization:1.8.0